 My daughter Kadie was struggling to talk.
-Here’s the story of our journey, some speech & language tips, and how I helped my daughter find her voice:
+Here’s the story of our journey, some speech and language tips, and how I helped my daughter find her voice:

 Sign up for our free monthly newsletter stuffed full of ideas, competitions and offers.
 PS Did we mention it’s free?

-I had spent the previous year querying her speech with my Public Health Nurse and GP while also sharing my worries about my daughter’s speech to family and friends but it fell on deaf ears until her preschool got involved.
-After a month of ECCE, they had only ever heard her say three words, dada, yes and no.
+Prior to Kadie’s assessment, I had spent a year querying her speech with my Public Health Nurse and GP, while also sharing my worries about my daughter’s speech to family and friends.
+It fell on deaf ears until her preschool got involved.
+After a month of ECCE, they had only ever heard her say three words – dada, yes and no.

 I also self-referred my daughter for a speech and language assessment and after some hounding, we finally managed to get her assessed.

-It’s been five months since that assessment, and we’ve gone from 36 words to 200+, my daughter has finally found her voice.
-With the help of her preschool teacher, immediate family and a one-hour session with a speech and language therapist, she is absolutely thriving.
+It’s been five months since that assessment, and we’ve gone from 36 words to 200-plus.
+My daughter has finally found her voice.
+With the help of her preschool teacher, immediate family and a one-hour session with a speech and language therapist, she is absolutely thriving!

-You might also enjoy reading: Co-Sleeping With a Five Year Old
+You May Also Enjoy Co-Sleeping With a Five Year Old

-Speech and Language Tips For If Your Child is Not Talking or is Struggling to Talk
+Speech and Language Tips If Your Child is Struggling to Talk

 #1.
 Don’t correct them